PhD Project: Flowability Assessment of Weakly Consolidated Powders

 The powders will be characterised using state of the art facilities at the University of Leeds, including nano-indentation to determine mechanical properties and X-ray micro tomography for describing particle shape.

-Value: The award covers UK/EU tuition fees at the rate of £3,975 only and an annual stipend of £16,000.
-The scholarship is open to both UK/EU and International students.
-Please note International fee rated students will be required to contribute an additional £12,500 (approximately) each year towards their tuition fees.
+Please note that International fee rated students will be required to contribute an additional £12,500 (approximately) each year towards their tuition fees.

 Application deadline: 31 January 2015

 How to Apply: Formal applications for research degree study should be made on-line through the university's website.
 Please state clearly on the funding section of the application form that you wish to be considered for the " Flowability Assessment of Weakly Consolidated Powders".
 In the research information section please state the name Dr Colin Hare.

 If you require any further information please contact the Graduate School Office, e: email@example.com, t: +44 (0)113 343 8000.